uvarc/rc-learning/content/notes/benchmark/index.md

 - The number of cores (`#SBATCH -c <num>`) is passed through the `$SLURM_CPUS_PER_TASK` environment variable to Gaussian's `-p` flag.
 This ensures consistency.
 - Check that the second line in the output `slurm-*.out` should read 40.
 If not, please resubmit the job.
 - `$g16root` is an environment variable made available to you after you load the Gaussian module.
+- The `time` command is not needed here because Gaussian will time the job automatically.

 Submit the job:
 ```bash